rockettheme/docs/Docs/grav/themes/calla/particle_case.md

 ---
 title: Calla: Case Studies Particle
-description: Your Guide to Recreating Elements of the Calla Demo for WordPress
+description: Your Guide to Recreating Elements of the Calla Demo for Grav
-breadcrumb: /wordpress:WordPress/!themes:Themes/calla:Calla
+breadcrumb: /grav:Grav/!themes:Themes/calla:Calla

 ---